The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - Snapshots are not complete copies of the original vmdk disk files.
 Taking a snapshot does not create a complete copy of the original vmdk disk file, rather it only copies the delta disks.
 The change log in the snapshot file combines with the original disk files to make up the current state of the virtual machine.
 If the base disks are deleted, the snapshot files are useless.

-- Delta files can grow to the same size as the original base disk file, which is why the provisioned storage size of a virtual machine increases by an amount equal to the original size of the virtual machine multiplied by the number of snapshots on the virtual machine.
+- Delta files can grow to the same size as the original base disk file, which is why the provisioned storage size of a virtual machine increases by an amount up to the original size of the virtual machine multiplied by the number of snapshots on the virtual machine.

 - The maximum supported amount of snapshots in a chain is 32.
 However, VMware recommends that you use only 2-3 snapshots in a chain.